Our VJs are resident VJs at FRIS parties. These parties are meant for children between the ages 12 and 16.

 What does that involve?

 “Well, first, you have to find out the stage design and get to know your pixelmap.
 This is what we use to create our own shows and intros, as well as edit videos sent to us by other crews.
 Then we go through the line up, so we know which artist performs when.
 The last thing you want is to have Hardwell’s name pop up when Tiësto’s performing!
 We also get a lot of material from guest operators, like promotional clips or music videos.
-It’s my job to make sure those images are converted to the right” untold video codec and resolution.
+It’s my job to make sure those images are converted to the right” video codec and resolution.
 If we don’t do that, we’re in big trouble.
 Nobody wants to see the screen go black during Nervo’s performance.
 We also make sure all visuals are neatly catalogued, so we can immediately find the visual we need.”
 Smiling: “Whenever there’s a song about love, I want those heart visuals at my fingertips.”
+How do you cope with stress?

 “During the festival, we work anywhere from 12 to 20 hours a day.
 Whenever I’m VJing myself, I’m in direct contact with the light operator at all times, so we can deliver the perfect overall experience together.
 And I’m always on stand-by to help out right away if a guest operator gets